Structure of studies

 More information on the programme content and curriculum can be found in the Student guide.

-The compulsory courses introduce students to quantum science and technology, fundamental physics such as the quantum theory and electromagnetism, programming, the necessary analytical and numerical tools from mathematics, as well as key quantum technology know how such as quantum electric circuits and quantum information processing.
-The elective courses cover advanced topics in nanotechnology, quantum mechanics, photonics, materials, and quantum technology.
+The compulsory courses introduce students to quantum science and technology, fundamental physics such as the quantum theory and electromagnetism, programming, the necessary analytical and numerical tools from mathematics, as well as key quantum technology topics such as quantum-electric circuits and quantum-information processing.
+The optional courses cover advanced topics in nanotechnology, quantum mechanics, photonics, materials, and quantum technology.

 The Quantum Technology major includes the following topics:

 - Low-temperature physics and materials science for quantum engineering

 - Theoretical description and understanding of quantum systems